-115.353 Resident access to outside confidential support services and legal representation Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual requires the facility to provide residents with access to outside victim advocates for emotional support services related to sexual abuse by providing, posting, or otherwise making accessible mailing addresses and telephone numbers, including toll-free holtine numbers of local, State, or national victim advocacy or rape crisis organization.
+115.353 Resident access to outside confidential support services and legal representation

+RJDC Operations Manual requires the facility to provide residents with access to outside victim advocates for emotional support services related to sexual abuse by providing, posting, or otherwise making accessible mailing addresses and telephone numbers, including toll-free hotline numbers of local, State, or national victim advocacy or rape crisis organization.
 The policy also requires the facility to enable reasonable communication between residents and these organizations in as confidential manner as possible.
 The facility informs residents, prior to giving them access to outside support services, the extent to which such communication will be monitored.
-The facility informs residents prior to giving them access to outside support services, of the mandatory reporting rules governing privacy, confidentiality, and/or privilege that apply for disclosures of sexual abuse made to outside victim advocates, including any limits to confidentiality under relevant Federal, State or local law.
-The agency maintains a memorandum of understanding with a community service provider (YWCA) that can provide residents with mentional support services related to sexual abuse.
+The facility informs residents prior to giving them access to outside support services, of the mandatory reporting rules governing privacy, confidentiality, and/or privilege that apply for disclosures of sexual abuse made to outside victim advocates, including any limits to confidentiality under relevant Federal, State, or local law.
+The agency maintains a memorandum of understanding with a community service provider (YWCA) that provides residents with emotional support services related to sexual abuse.
 The facility maintains copies of the memorandum of understanding.
 The facility provides residents with reasonable and confidential access to their attorneys or other legal representation.
-The facility provides residents with reasonable access to parent or legal guardians.
+The facility also provides residents with reasonable access to parent or legal guardians.
 Resident interviews confirmed that they were aware of the telephone numbers and addresses and how to contact the Department of Social Services to report abuse.
 Residents have access to addresses and telephone numbers to the YWCA for support services; posters with the information are posted throughout the facility.
-Answers from residents would be helped and that the help would be confidential support services entailed varied and included: therapy, assistance, help, counseling, and investigations.
-While the answers varied, it appeared residents understood that they would be helped and that Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Policy • RJDC Pre-Audit Questionnaire • Observations of the auditor made during the Facility Tour • Memorandum of Understanding with YWCA • Interviews with Residents • Interviews with Staff • Interviews with PREA Coordinator
+Answers from residents regarding what service provision from confidential support services entailed varied and included: therapy, assistance, help, counseling, and investigations.
+While the answers varied, it appeared residents understood that they would be helped and that the help would be confidential and supportive in nature.
+Staff and resident interviews confirmed that residents would be provided reasonable access and that access would be provided in as confidential a manner as possible.
+Interviews with residents and staff confirm that residents have access to their attorneys, other legal representation, as well as parents and legal guardians.
+Residents reported that they were able to make phone calls, visit with and send and receive mail from parents and guardians and their legal representatives.

+- RJDC Operations Manual

+- RJDC Policy

+- RJDC Pre-Audit Questionnaire

+- Observations of the auditor made during the Facility Tour

+- · Memorandum of Understanding with YWCA

+- · Interviews with Residents

+- Interviews with Staff

+- Interviews with PREA Coordinator